Creative SXFI Air Review

 - Replaceable earpads

 And the SXFI Air’s talents aren’t restricted to just holographic audio.
 These are headphones with a fairly comprehensive suite of features that includes playing music over Bluetooth, USB and from a microSD card.

 The SXFI Air come with grand ambitions of breaking the mould of conventional headphone listening.
 Are they a case of the Emperor’s New Clothes, or can they deliver on their promise?
 Let’s find out.

-Design: The Creative SXFI Air are big, but nice looking headphones
+Creative SXFI Air design – Big, but nice looking headphones

 If you’re looking for a set of headphones that don’t draw attention, the SXFI Airs are not that.